 The company is keeping things steady.

-It’s not showing growth which will make fundraising harder, but it has 6 months (until June-2022) to raise a follow-on round.
+It's not showing growth which will make fundraising harder, but it has six months (until June-2022) to raise a follow-on round.

 Alternative B - aggressive:

-The company is sacrificing stability for growth in order to be more attractive to fundraising.
+The company is sacrificing stability for growth to be more attractive to fundraising.

 But wait.
-Looking at “Net cash” produced by the company and it’s balance at the beginning/end of every period, it’s clear the company won’t last beyond March-2020.
-As that is the case, unless the company can raise within 3 months, this aggressive strategy will be a losing one.
+Looking at "Net cash" produced by the company and its balance at the beginning/end of every period, it's clear the company won't last beyond March-2020.
+As that is the case, unless the company can raise within three months, this aggressive strategy will be a losing one.